Darts Rules — How to Play Darts (Complete Beginner's Guide)

 | 2 | D1 | 1-dart finish — lowest possible |

-For a complete breakdown of every checkout from 170 down to 2, see our How to Score Darts guide.
+For the full checkout chart covering every finish from 170 down to 2, check out our How to Score Darts guide.

-Always try to leave yourself on an even number — ideally 32 or 40.
-Double 16 (32) is the most popular finishing double because if you miss on the inside and hit single 16, you're left on 16 — which is double 8.
-Miss that inside, you're on 8 — double 4.
-This "downward spiral" gives you multiple chances.
+Try to leave yourself on 32 (double 16) whenever you can.
+Here's why: if you miss double 16 on the inside and hit single 16, you're left on 16 — which is double 8.
+Miss that inside?
+You're on 8 — double 4.
+Miss again?
+4 — double 2.
+Each miss gives you another shot on a double.
+It's the most forgiving number on the board and it's what the pros aim for.

 How to Play 301

-301 is a shorter version of 501 — same concept, just starting from a lower number.
-It's popular in pub darts and casual games because it's quicker to play.
+301 is just a shorter version of 501.
+Same rules, same double-out finish, just starting from a lower number so games are quicker.
+It's popular in pubs and casual play when you want a faster game.

 Rules

-- Throw three darts per turn — subtract your total from your remaining score each turn
+- Three darts per turn — subtract your total each turn, just like 501

-- Double in (optional) — some versions require you to hit a double before you can start scoring.
-This is common in pub darts but not used in professional play.
-Agree on this rule before you start
+- Double in (optional) — some pub versions make you hit a double before you can start scoring.
+This isn't used in professional play, so agree on it before you start.
+"Are we doing double in?" is a question you'll hear a lot in pubs

 - Bust rules — same as 501.
-If you go below zero or reach 1, your turn is void
+Go below zero or land on 1, your turn is void

 | Feature | 501 | 301 |